juxor/afaq/markdown/secH5.md

 The category of _"economic struggle"_ corresponds to no known social reality.
 Every _"economic"_ struggle is _"political"_ in some sense and those involved can, and do, learn political lessons from them.
-As Kropotkin noted in the 1880s, there _"is almost no serious strike which occurs together with the appearance of troops, the exchange of blows and some acts of revolt.
+As Kropotkin noted in the 1880s, there _"is almost no serious strike which occurs today without the appearance of troops, the exchange of blows and some acts of revolt.
 Here they fight with the troops; there they march on the factories . . .
 Thanks to government intervention the rebel against the factory becomes the rebel